 When choosing the time for your ceremony you really MUST look at what time the sun goes down at that time of year.
 There is nothing worse than having to rush your whole day to chase the last of the sun’s rays for your creative shoot.

 Some of the most real pics are during all the congratulations after the ceremony, and this isn’t something that should be rushed.
 Make sure you factor in time for this.

 Good advice is to ask your minister to announce what is going to happen after the ceremony so that everyone knows where they stand.

 Its also a good idea to get your guests to leave the church before you do so that when you come out of the church everyone can throw confetti which makes for a great shot.

-You really need to appoint an EXTREMELY bossy person in charge of the family list to ensure it all gets done.
-Your photographer is not going to know who everyone is and needs to concentrate on other things.
-Ensure that everyone knows what is happening and where to go before the wedding day.
+A good idea is to appoint an EXTREMELY bossy person in charge of the family list to ensure it all gets done.
+Your photographer is not going to know who everyone is and needs to concentrate on technical detail.
+Ensure that everyone knows what is happening and where to go for photos before the wedding day.

 You need to think what is important to you and plan your day accordingly.
 What are the photos you would really like in your album?
 Remember you can always take pics of second cousins etc at the reception.
 Also consider how long you want to be away from your guests for and what you can realistically get done in that time.

 One nice idea for family shots is to get everyone sitting on a couch outside or an old log or rocks with a nice background or somewhere interesting so that they don’t land up looking like those stiff school pics we all have hiding somewhere.

 Make sure your photographer does a location scout of your venue beforehand.In my opinion it is best to do a creative shoot in a few spots rather than rushing around to too many locations.

 Remember to factor in travel time if there is going to be travel.